prachwal/preact-nebula-ui/docs/archive/SIZE_STANDARDIZATION_CHECKLIST.md

 - [x] Tests pass

 ## 📝 Notes
-- Zachować backwards compatibility
+- Maintain backwards compatibility
-- Text component keep `base` dla consistency z Tailwind
+- Text component keeps `base` for consistency with Tailwind
-- Inne componenty używają `md` zamiast `base`
+- Other components use `md` instead of `base`
-- Container może mieć `full` jako specjalny przypadek
+- Container may have `full` as a special case
-- Typography może mieć extended sizes (`3xl`, `4xl`)
+- Typography may have extended sizes (`3xl`, `4xl`)